-The dressing used can vary, though.
-Sometimes an amazu sweet and sour sauce made with rice vinegar and sugar can be used.
-Other times a soy-based ponzu sauce with citrus is used.
+Traditionally, the dressing can be prepared several ways.
+Some use an amazu sweet and sour sauce made with rice vinegar and sugar.
+Other times, a soy-based ponzu sauce with citrus is used.

-But, a simple marinade made from vinegar, sugar, and soy sauce is also a popular dressing for the salad which is what I prefer.
-This easy to make tangy dressing has a touch of sweetness that makes sunomono a light and refreshing side dish any time of year.
+But my favorite version is made from vinegar, sweetener, and soy sauce.
+This easy, tangy dressing has a touch of sweetness that makes sunomono a refreshing light salad to enjoy any time of year.

 If you want to change up the salad to make it more of a light meal, simply add in some protein.
 Traditionally, crab or octopus (tako) is mixed into the Japanese cucumber salad.
 This makes it a wonderful light meal that's perfect for summer or as a lunch any time of year.